malsayber/partial_discharge_compare/instruct.md

       happens next, including how many features are generated and retained.
       The script loads a small example signal from `unitest/data/748987.npy` using a path resolved from the project root so you can execute it from any working directory.
-The example requires the `featurewiz` package for the selection step, so ensure it is installed.
+The example tries to use the `featurewiz` package for the selection step; if the import fails, it logs a warning and retains all features.